anoopgcmz/predicting-soccer-player-position-using-machine-learning/README.md

 # NOTE!

 This is the first file i am uploading.
-In the future i hope i can do better may bein brain.js or other popular libraries
+In the future i hope i can do better maybe in brain.js or other popular libraries